tramitit/guides/en/spain/death_registration.md

 ---
-title: "Death Registration in Spain"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Spain"]
+categories:
-meta_title: "Steps for Death Registration in Spain"
+- Spain
+date: '2024-06-07'
-description: "Detailed process to register a death and obtain a death certificate in Spain"
+description: Learn how to register a death in Spain, including obtaining the official death certificate and required documents.
+Vital for legal and administrative purposes.
 draft: false
+meta_title: 'Spain Death Registration: Procedure & Required Documents'
+title: 'Spain Death Registration: Procedure & Required Documents'
-translationKey: "spain-death_registration"
+translationKey: spain-death_registration
 ---

 ## Description
 ### What is it?